Water Quality and Public Health

 SPH EH 750

-Graduate Prerequisites: EH 730 or permission of the instructor.
-For undergrads, course in biol ogy or chemistry. - Adequate water supply and good water quality are critical to the public's health and for disease prevention.
+Adequate water supply and good water quality are critical to the public's health and for disease prevention.
 The processes for design and management of municipal treatment facilities and private water systems are examined -- with attention to climate change impacts.
-Considerations of historical contaminants (lead, cholera andfeces) and emerging contaminants (PFAS, pharmaceuticals and Harmful Algae) with regard to water treatment and sustainable solutions are emphasized.
+Considerations of historical contaminants (lead, cholera, and feces) and emerging contaminants (PFAS, pharmaceuticals, and harmful algae) will be made with regard to disease surveillance and water treatment.
 Water quality topics include standards and regulations and water quality analysis of drinking and surface waters.
-Social, political, and economic factors effecting water quality, treatment and access are discussed.
-Students are expected to participate in field sampling (during class time) in order gain useful skills.
+Social, political, and economic factors affecting water quality, treatment, and access are discussed.
+Students are expected to participate in field sampling (during class time).

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.